Emergency Pediatric Care In La Porte / Baytown, TX

 24 Hour Walk-In Access

-Drop in any hour when your child’s symptoms feel too serious to wait for a morning appointment, including those late-night fevers that climb and don’t stop.
+Drop in any hour when your child’s symptoms feel too serious to wait for a morning appointment.
+Our pediatric ER is open 24/7 for late-night fevers and other urgent concerns.

 2